genshinteambuilds/Genshin-Team-Builds/roles/sub-dps/off-field.md

 # Off-Field

-Off-Field DPS characters can deal damage while not active on the field.&#x20;
+Off-Field DPS characters can deal damage while not active on the field.

 They are often quickly swapped to in order to use their **Elemental Skill** and/or **Elemental Burst** and then immediately swapped off.
-The effects of their **Elemental Skill** and/or **Elemental Burst** remain active even after having swapped off the character.&#x20;
+The effects of their **Elemental Skill** and/or **Elemental Burst** remain active even after having swapped off the character.

 Ideally, Off-Field DPS characters also synergize with the team by providing elemental applications for the purposes of setting up **Elemental Reactions** and amplifying the team's damage.